-On average 78% of Sinclair Method patients stop drinking in 9 months and most reach controlled drinking in 4-6 months.
-Studies show success is boosted approximately 10% with strict medication dosing compliance.
-That's why our tutorials focus on compliance.
+On average most Sinclair Method patients reach controlled drinking in 4-6 months and 78% will stop drinking in 9 months.
+Studies show success is boosted approximately 10% with strict medication dosing compliance, producing a near 90% success rate.
+That's why our tutorials focus on protocol compliance.
 Clients can also choose to either stop or cut back as a goal.

 "The Sinclair Method offers a graduated way for people to cut back on their drinking without risking alcohol withdrawal.
 It can provide a safe and effective way for people to cut their drinking back to a safe and manageable place."